Bostads-AB-Mimer/onecore-utilities/README.md

 This will symlink the application's node_modules/onecore-utilities to this project folder.

-When you are done, run `npm unlink onecore-utilities` in the application's folder.
+When you are done, run `npm unlink --no-save onecore-utilities` in the application's folder (which removes the symlink, but not the package from package.json)

 ### Releases

-This package uses Google's Release Please package, that will create a PR for release every time it encounters a merged commit message starting with one of the following:
+This package uses Google's Release Please package, that will create a PR for release every time it encounters a merge commit message starting with one of the following:

 - fix: which represents bug fixes, and correlates to a SemVer patch.
 - feat: which represents a new feature, and correlates to a SemVer minor.
 - feat!:, or fix!:, refactor!:, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.

 (the full information is here: https://www.conventionalcommits.org/en/v1.0.0/)

+Important: It is the merge PR commit message, not any random commit message.

 So the process to make a new version that is released to NPM is: